 France-Lise McGurn’s paintings are made with oil, acrylic, spray paint and marker.
 Their subject is predominantly the female figure, depicted in multiple, often overtly sexual poses that play with image, identity and desire.
 At once remote and intimate, inviting and aloof, they imply relationships to one another and challenge or flirt with the viewer.
 Their abandon and energy are heightened by the vivaciousness and fluid movement of McGurn’s drawing, as well as the contrast between the sensual illustration style in which the figures are depicted and the gestural abstract areas of pastel or chemical looking colours.
 This pictorial strategy allows the figures their essential ambiguity: although highly contemporary, they resemble classical archetypes or recall familiar styles such as the boyish poise of figures from the Art Deco period.

-The wall painting in the exhibition will extend across four rooms in the contemporary extension of the Kunsthaus, totalling around 400m2.
-As with all her murals, this will not be planned in advance.
-An initial sketching out on the wall will be followed by numerous more detailed configurations and the re-working of areas to link the rooms.
-Superimposed on the wall painting will not only be canvases, but also a selection of France-Lise McGurn’s drawings and neon works.
+The wall painting in the exhibition extends across four rooms in the contemporary extension of the Kunsthaus, totalling around 400m2.
+As with all her murals, this has not been planned in advance.
+An initial sketching out on the wall is followed by numerous more detailed configurations and the re-working of areas to link the rooms.
+Superimposed on the wall painting are not only canvases, but also a selection of France-Lise McGurn’s drawings and neon works.
 The latter began with a commission for a bar in her hometown of Glasgow, which inspired her to make a group of neons, essentially another form of line drawing.
 For the framed works on paper, the artist continues the painting onto the glass, paralleling the ways in which the exuberant spilled image unites wall and canvas.

 Curator of the exhibition